-- Locala data shows 89% & 93% of children age 18m to 4 years and 5 years + respectively at the point of their RHA, were registered with a dentist. - The use of the 'Flexible Commissioning Project' has ensured all CLA can now be registered.
+- Locala data shows 69% & 96% of children age 18m to 4 years and 5 years + respectively at the point of their RHA, were registered with a dentist. - The use of the 'Flexible Commissioning Project' has ensured all CLA should be able to register, and this is promoted.